 \section{Experiments}

 \paragraph{Datasets.} We conduct experiments on three datasets: \textbf{EPIC100}~\cite{damen2022rescaling} features 100 hours of egocentric footage of daily kitchen activities annotated with 97 verbs and 300 interacting objects. \mbox{\textbf{Assembly101}}~\cite{sener2022assembly101} is a multi-view procedural activity dataset featuring 4321 videos of people assembling and disassembling 101 take-apart toy vehicles and is annotated with 24 verbs and 90 objects.
-We use the egocentric view \textit{e3}~(see ~\cite{sener2022assembly101}) which best captures the hands and interacting objects. \mbox{\textbf{Something-Else}}~\cite{materzynska2020something} is a human-object interaction dataset based on SSv2~\cite{goyal2017something} focusing on short clips annotated with 174 verb phrases \eg~\textit{``picking something up"}.
-Something-Else is not strictly egocentric but shares its interesting properties such as a diverse set of hand-object interactions, highly temporal nature of actions, and active objects undergoing state change.
-Particularly, we use the compositional split, where all verb phrases are seen during training but applied to novel objects during testing.
-Interacting objects per video are not annotated hence it is not suitable for our open vocabulary action recognition task but is an ideal testbed for evaluating our verb encoder and OAP with other baselines.
+We use the egocentric view \textit{e3}~(see ~\cite{sener2022assembly101}), which best captures the hands and interacting objects. \mbox{\textbf{Something-Else}}~\cite{materzynska2020something}, is a human-object interaction subset of SSv2~\cite{goyal2017something} with 174 verb phrases \eg~\textit{``picking something up"}.
+Something-Else is not strictly egocentric but shares interesting properties such as diverse hand-object interactions and active objects undergoing state change.
+We use the compositional split, where all verb phrases are seen during training but applied to novel objects during testing.
+Interacting objects per video are not annotated; hence, it is unsuitable for our open vocabulary action recognition task but is an ideal testbed for evaluating our verb encoder and OAP with other baselines.